 - Advanced Practicum Students are required to engage in outreach and/or community prevention efforts for residence halls, student organizations, or academic classes or work groups when the opportunity is available.

-- Advanced Practicum Students are also required to present one case and one topical presentation during their training year.
-They will also participate in weekly peer supervision and didactic training.
+- Advanced Practicum Students are also required to present one case presentation during the fall semester and one again during the spring semester.
+They will also participate in weekly peer supervision and a wide variety of didactic trainings.

 - Advanced Practicum Students must carry their own liability insurance and will be asked to provide documentation for office records at the start of their training.

 - For Advanced Practicum Students with specific interests or unique training needs, our staff will do its best to accommodate when possible.

 In addition to case consultation time, Advanced Practicum Students are assigned a primary and a secondary supervisor.
 Both supervisors are licensed psychologists and provide consistent, scheduled hourly individual supervision each week.
 Although two hours of supervision are scheduled, the entire staff is responsive to our Advanced Practicum Students' needs, and informal consultation with any clinician is welcomed and encouraged.
 Advanced Practicum Students will also receive thirty minutes of group supervision each week when groups are running.
 In addition, Advanced Practicum Students will attend biweekly peer supervision meetings where their audio/video recordings are presented.